 The University of North Carolina at Chapel Hill is committed to a policy for hazardous waste management that places a high priority on waste minimization and pollution prevention.
-In accord with Environmental Protection Agency (EPA) guidelines, the University has developed a waste minimization program.
+In accordance with Environmental Protection Agency (EPA) guidelines, the University has developed a waste minimization program.

 Contractor Guidelines for Hazardous and Universal Wastes